jeelpatel17/paperpixel-blog/README.md

 PaperPixel is a tech blog.
 The author is Jeel Patel, writes about Career, Technology, and Success.

 ## Installation
-There's no need to use package managers like npm, it's a static blog.
+There's no need to use package managers like npm, it's a static website, without any dependencies.

-## Major Issue
-I need help in making it responsive to any device.
-It'd be a great help!

 ## Clone
 ```Git Bash